 Using these same metrics many Syslog servers can also have automated scripts or events that will trigger and can potentially streamline the process of recovering from, or preventing, downtime or outages.
 Some Syslog servers require client-based software to manage but many also offer web-based solutions, which can ease management both remotely or from different systems on a network environment.
 Most servers are also quite good at data management and will handle some level of archival functionality for saving older logs or records that may not actively be needed at present.

 Syslog does have a few drawbacks – it's not particularly standardized, meaning that sloppy implementation can cause troubles for Syslog servers, and it also lacks any kind of authentication.
 In a trusted network environment this isn't really an issue, but especially nefarious malware or untrusted networks can sow seeds of trouble.

-Best FREE Syslog Server Software & Tools:
+Here's the Best FREE Syslog Server Software & Tools of 2019:

 Below is a list of software that performs these functions and more, as well as the compatible operating systems and, quite importantly, whether it supports some form of alert (alarms, pop-ups, etc.) and/or notifications (email, txt, etc.)

 Kiwi's Syslog Server boasts ease of installation and setup on top of its other range of desirable features.
 Reports can be generated both in easy-to-read HTML or in plain text if necessary for parsing with other software.